Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Threading

-For me, that makes it a fun gun.
-Carbon fiber makes a great barrel material for a hunting rifle, especially if you’re trekking over rough terrain, don’t get me wrong.
+Carbon fiber is also a great barrel material for a hunting rifle, especially if you’re trekking over rough terrain.
 Every ounce of weight savings is a godsend in that situation.

 That said, I don’t hunt enough to build a rifle around a barrel that expensive.
-But will I spend that much money to have the best looking and best performing gun at the range?
+But would I spend that much money to have a well-performing and good-looking gun at the range?
 Absolutely.

 3. Christensen Arms

-Christensen Arms makes a variety of products, including complete rifles, accessories, uppers, lowers, handguns (I think just 1911’s right now) and of course, some really nice carbon fiber barrels.
+Christensen Arms makes a variety of products, including bolt-action rifles, modern-sporting rifles, accessories, and of course, some really nice carbon fiber barrels.

 I personally can attest to the awesome machining the folks at Christensen Arms put into their products.

-I have used their stuff for a couple years now, and I have nothing but nice things to say.
-I’m also thinking about maybe getting one of their 1911’s, but I never like buying guns I can’t handle in a store first, but for such a quality manufacturer, I may make an exception.
+I have used their stuff for a couple of years now, and I have nothing but nice things to say.

 wallet